AntonC9018/Kari/source/README.md

 ## How to use?

-Kari is designed for use in this particular project, and has not been tested anywhere else (yet).
+Kari has been designed for use in [this particular project](https://github.com/PunkyIANG/a-particular-project), and has not been tested anywhere else (yet).

+The further steps (baton) assumes being in scope of that project.

-You can call `baton kari unity` to run the code generator on the subproject, but the code generator can be used directly, without `baton`.
+You can call `baton kari unity` to run the code generator on the subproject, but the code generator can be used directly, without Baton.
 You can use e.g. `dotnet run -p Kari.Generator/Kari.Generator.csproj` to compile and run Kari.
-For further help, call `Kari` without arguments to see the different options.
+For further help, call Kari without arguments to see the different options.

-`Baton` also provides commands for compiling Kari and the plugins: do `baton kari build --help` for more info
+Baton also provides commands for compiling Kari and the plugins: do `baton kari build --help` for more info

 ## Plugins

-Plugins are assemblies that get to analyze the user code provided by `Kari`, and generate the output code.
+Plugins are assemblies that get to analyze the user code provided by Kari, and generate the output code.
-`Kari` links to plugins dynamically, thus it's not coupled with any particular code generation logic.
+Kari links to plugins dynamically, thus it's not coupled with any particular code generation logic.

-`Kari` groups asmdef projects by their namespace, and generates its output in a subfolder next to each asmdef project ("Generated" by default).
+Kari groups asmdef projects by their namespace, and generates its output in a subfolder next to each asmdef project ("Generated" by default).
-`Kari` also generates root output, such as startup functions.
+Kari also generates root output, such as startup functions.
 This runner code may reference any of the other assemblies and no assembly can reference it back.

 ### Administrators